csz5024/Frugally.io/README.md

 On line 474 of __init__.py you will find the ```getSQLdiscount``` function.
 This function will return an array of products, sorted from best discount to lowest discount, with any combination of filters applied.

-the filters parameter should look something like ```[[gender, m/f], [vendor, [nike, nordstrom]], [brand, [burberry, guess, zara ...]]]``` unpack the filters and insert them into the SQL statement so that the database returns the correct set of products. you can see that I tried to do that with the if, else statement, feel free to delete that and write your own.
+the filters parameter should look something like ```[[gender, m/f], [vendor, [nike, nordstrom]], [brand, [burberry, guess, zara ...]]]``` unpack the filters and insert them into the corresponding SQL statements so that the database returns the correct set of products.
+You should have multiple SQL statements, one for each table (in other words one for each vendor).
+To collect the results, just append the item variable by ```item = item + cursor.fetchall()``` after each SQL statement. then at the very end, return item.

 ```
 # The goal of this function is to return a set of products